-The Beaumont Basin is located in a semi-arid region characterized by warm summers and mild winters with average summer high temperatures in the mid to upper 90s (Fahrenheit) and average winter low temperatures in the mid to low 40s.
+The Beaumont Basin is in a semi-arid region characterized by warm summers and mild winters with average summer high temperatures in the mid to upper 90s (Fahrenheit) and average winter low temperatures in the mid to low 40s.
 Precipitation in the region occurs as snowfall in the upper elevations of the San Bernardino Mountains to the north and rainfall in the Basin.
 Annual precipitation in the Beaumont Basin, as recorded at the County of Riverside's Beaumont Station 013, averaged 17.14 inches over the 100-year period between 1920 and 2019.
 On the average during this 100-year period, 11.98 inches of precipitation, or 69.9 percent of total, fell during the winter between December and March.
 Over the last 25 years (1995-2019), precipitation has averaged 14.63 inches of rain which is approximately 85 percent of the 100-year average precipitation.
-Unconfirmed totals for 2019 were obtained from the County of Riverside for Station 13 and other weather sources resulting in an annual precipitation of 12.11 inches.
-Is anticipated that this information will be confirmed for inclusion into the final annual report.
+Precipitation in 2019 provided by the County of Riverside was 23.34 inches.